LeonManolo/DocGPT/readme.md

 - Currently, the plugin only generates doc comments for functions.
 - The plugin is still under development and has not been extensively tested yet.
-- We welcome feedback and suggestions to improve the functionality and usability of this plugin.
+- I welcome feedback and suggestions to improve the functionality and usability of this plugin.
 - Use at your own risk.

+## Features planned for the future
+- Supporting more LLMs
+- Setting the function context scope

 ## Contributing